-The four sensor connectors each supply both 12V regulated and Vu (user defined) regulated power.
-However, it must be noted that these two power supplies are common to all four connectors.
+The three sensor connectors each supply both 12V regulated and Vu regulated power.
+However, it must be noted that these two power supplies are common to all three connectors.
 The 12V and Vu supplies are switched independently of each other and may be "Permanently Off", "On When Sampling" or "Permanently On".
 (Because the supplies are common to all ports, whatever switching option is selected for one port will apply to all ports.)